TranslucentTB/TranslucentTB/CONTRIBUTING.md

 ### 3 - Translate

 Open both `Resources.resw` files for your language by double-clicking them, and translate all the text available in the Value columns.
+Keep the "Comment" column unchanged, these are notes to future translators that won't be visible in the program.

 Open the `rc2` file for your language by right-clicking it and selecting View Code.
 Replace the language identifier after `LANGUAGE`, within `VarFileInfo`, and within `StringFileInfo` (only the first 4 characters of `040904b0`).
 You can find the macro corresponding to your language and sublanguage in the `winnt.h` header, while you can find the hexadecimal value on the [LCID Structure] documentation.